Bill Clinton joins calls for release of Reuters journalists in Myanmar

 Former U.S. ambassador to the United Nations Samantha Power referred in a post on Twitter to the detention of the two reporters as “an outrage & symptom of a world without credible US leadership”.

-Government officials from nations such as the United States, Britain and Canada, as well as top U.N. officials, have called for the release of the reporters.
+Government officials from some of the world’s major nations, including the United States, Britain and Canada, as well as top U.N. officials, have called for the release of the reporters.

-A spokeswoman for the U.S. State Department, Katina Adams, reiterated Washington’s deep concern about the prosecution of the journalists.

-“We call for their immediate and unconditional release, and for the charges against them to be dropped,” she said.
-“A free press is vital to Burma’s transition and to becoming a viable democracy, and we want Burma’s democracy to succeed.”

 ‘INNOCENT OF WRONGDOING’

-Reuters President and Editor-In-Chief Stephen J. Adler has called for the immediate release of the reporters.
+Reuters President and Editor-In-Chief Stephen J. Adler has called for the immediate release of the two.

 “As they near their hearing date, it remains entirely clear that they are innocent of any wrongdoing,” Adler said in a statement on Monday.